ProtoLife/daptics-api/pydocmd/daptics_client.md

 ##### Arguments
 experiments (dict):
-    A "table" of experiments that includes columns, defined in the <code>colHeaders</code> value of the table, for each of the defined space parameters, and a column named 'Response' to record the result of experiments.
+    An optional "table" of experiments that includes columns, defined in the <code>colHeaders</code> value of the table, for each of the defined space parameters, and a column named 'Response' to record the result of experiments.

 Each row in the <code>data</code> value for the table represents an individual experiment.
+If <code>experiments</code> is set to <code>None</code>, and a generated design exists in the session (gen number is greater than zero), simulated responses for the design will be created and returned.
+It is an error to set <code>experiments</code> to <code>None</code> if no design has been generated in the session (gen number is less than or equal to zero).

 ##### Returns
 data (dict):